Hyperpigmentation Treatment in Bucks County

 Contact Us Today for a Consultation

 Brown spots and other types of hyperpigmentation make you feel self-conscious.
-If you have tried to hide these problems with makeup or attempted to make them fade with at-home treatments, you may want to consider hyperpigmentation (brown spot removal) by board certified plastic surgeon, Dr. Edward S. Kole.
-To learn more about hyperpigmentation and brown spot removal treatments for men and women in Southampton, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Pennsylvania, contact us to schedule a personal consultation.
+If you have tried to hide these problems with makeup or attempted to make them fade with at-home treatments, you may want to consider hyperpigmentation (brown spot removal) by board certified plastic surgeon, Kole Plastic Surgery.
+To learn more about hyperpigmentation and brown spot removal treatments for men and women in Southampton, PA, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Bucks County, PA, contact us to schedule a personal consultation.